by John Ellis

 Instead of going to my parents with my doubts, I attempted to work them out by myself.
 Of course, since, like everyone else in the world I didn’t exist in a vacuum, my failure to go to my parents meant that the hole in my influence was quickly filled by outside voices.
 Unbeknownst to my strict, fundamentalist parents, from my earliest age my worldview was being shaped by the growing secularism of the late 70s and the 80s, the time period of my childhood.

 Backing up a bit, part of my nightly fear, as I mentioned, was that my parents, especially my dad, would discover my doubts.
-You see, in my parent’s world, doubt didn’t exist, at least from my perspective (in hindsight, and to be fair, I now realize that my parents would’ve wanted me to come to them with my questions and doubts).
+You see, in my parent’s world, doubt didn’t exist; doubt wasn’t allowed to exist.

 And not just my parents.
 The teachers at my Christian school, my Sunday school teachers, friends, and parents of friends all seemed 100% confident that what they all said was true was, in fact, true.
 No doubt.
 No questioning.
 So much so, that I believed that my doubts automatically placed me outside the acceptable behavior for everyone around me.

 That, of course, meant that I needed to find some new “everyone’s.”
-Because, unsurprisingly, being no different from most people, I didn’t like feeling alone.
+Because, unsurprisingly, since I wasn’t different from most people, I didn’t like feeling alone.